pranav-kirsur/pk-shell/README.md

 # pksh
 pksh is a basic shell that executes commands.
 It is written in C and uses C library as well as POSIX functions.
+It supports job control, piping, and redirection.
+It also supports running commands from history.

 # Compiling the code
 Run `make` in the directory containing the shell files.